 This is not necessarily based on good science: some bulging disc injuries are more likely to cause nerve root impingements than herniated discs.

 If it is a bulge instead of a herniated, it does not sound quite as bad.
-Obviously, insurance company defense lawyers and their adjusters try to exploit the difference between a herniated disc and a bulging disc.
+Insurance company defense lawyers and their adjusters try to exploit the difference between a herniated disc and a bulging disc.
 The irony?
 A bulging disc may impinge nerve roots or the spinal cord more significantly than a herniated disc.